influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 or data output.
 Probing must *not* produce, process or output any metrics.

 Plugins that support probing must implement the `ProbePlugin` interface.
-Such plugins should behave in the following manner:
+Such plugins must behave in the following manner:

 1. Return an error if the external dependencies (hardware, services, executables, etc.) of the plugin are not available.